markzhdan/mark-zhdan-website/src/data/SpecialBlogsMarkdown/reverse-engineering-vlr-rating.md

 - **Kill Contribution:** This is simply the amount of kills that a player contributes in a match.
 Lets use kills per round (KPR).
 - **Death Contribution:** This is simply the amount of deaths that a player has in a match.
 Lets use deaths per round (DPR).
   - _Note: that both of these are weight by a trading and economic modifier but since we don't have access to those stats, we will leave it like this._
-- **APR:** This is a straightforward the amount of assists per round (APR).
+- **APR:** This is straightforward and simply the amount of assists per round (APR).
 - **Adjusted ADR (ADRa):** Adjusted ADR accounts for the damage that is already account in KPR.
 We try to remove the majority of damage incorporated in KPR and have a metric that is purely independent.
   - ADRa = [(ADR * Rounds) - (140 * Kills)] / Rounds
 - **Survival Rating (SR):** This is calculated by checking if the player survived a round and calculates a percentage.
 We won't have economic information so we won't weight it.
   - SR = (Rounds - Deaths) / Rounds

-## Analyzing Data
+# Analyzing Data

 Now that we have cleaned our data and chose the metrics we will use in our formula, lets now predict the formula coefficients.
 Since the formula should be linear, lets use a linear regression model for our data.
-VLR.gg writes how the kill and death contributions are weighted more alongside a bell curve to normalize the data is applied but we will not worry about that for now.
+VLR.gg writes how the kill and death contributions are weighted more alongside a bell curve to normalize the data is applied but lets not worry about that for now and see the result we get first.

 ```javascript
 df = pd.read_csv("data/clean/champions2023.csv")